Skip to main content

 • Read more about Manufacturing operation routings

-• Read more about operations sequence in the Shop Floor App
+• Read more about the operations sequence in the Shop Floor App

-Here you will find the Operations are in sequence switch.
+Screenshot highlighting the Operations are in sequence toggle

-Shows the Step # column on production operations
+Screenshot highlighting the Steps # column for production operations

 GIF showing the reordering of Operation steps